 In this blog post, we’ll show you how to set realistic marketing objectives that will help you craft audience-centric content, prioritize your customers' needs, and hit your numbers, all at the same time.
 Read on to learn how to identify your marketing objectives’ purpose and process and why it's just as important as the numbers you aim to hit.

 What Are Marketing Objectives?

 Marketing objectives are the goals your team wants to achieve during a certain period of time.
 They’re usually a hard number or metric that serve as metaphorical finish line for your team to sprint towards.
 However, setting marketing objectives isn’t just limited to determining what you want to achieve.
 You also need to specify how you’re going to reach your goals and why you want to reach them.

-In his insightful blog post about setting goals, Jay Acunzo, the founder of Unthinkable Media, reveals a subtle yet potent problem that has pervaded the content marketing industry over the years -- traditional goal setting lets you measure what you do, but it doesn’t lend itself to gauging how you do it or why, which is what ultimately gives your work meaning and pushes you to hone your craft.
+In his insightful blog post about setting goals, Jay Acunzo, the founder of Unthinkable Media, reveals a subtle yet potent problem that has pervaded the content marketing industry over the years — traditional goal setting lets you measure what you do, but it doesn’t lend itself to gauging how you do it or why, which is what ultimately gives your work meaning and resonates with prospects.

-To help you focus more on your purpose and process instead of just your results, Jay recommends considering two other things when setting a marketing objective -- your hunger and aspirational anchor.
+To help you focus more on your purpose and process instead of just your results, Acunzo recommends considering two additional factors things when setting a marketing objective — your hunger and your aspirational anchor.

 Your hunger is your current dissatisfaction with your work today or why you want to achieve your goal.
 Your aspirational anchor is your vision of your work in the future or how you’ll achieve your goal.
-These two things drive your motivation and keep you on track to create work that better serves your customers.
-And when you add your goal to the equation, you’ll be able to simultaneously produce customer-centric work and hit your numbers.
+These two factors drive your motivation and keep you on track to create work that better serves your customers.
+When you add your numerical goal to the equation, you’ll be able to simultaneously produce customer-centric work and create business impact.